gdha/horcm-utils-docs/source/about.rst

 About HORCM utilities documentation
 ===================================

-The HORCM utilities documentation contains the guideline around BC-exec.sh script..
+The HORCM utilities documentation contains the guideline around BC-exec.sh script.
+However, some minor other scripts will be explained as well, such as CheckHorcmConsistency.sh.

 License
 -------